 This module handbook serves to describe contents, learning outcome, methods and examination type as well as linking to current dates for courses and module examination in the respective sections.

-PH2221 is a semester module in English language at Master’s level which is offered in winter semester.
+PH2221 is a semester module in English or German language at Master’s level which is offered in winter semester.

 If not stated otherwise for export to a non-physics program the student workload is given in the following table.